 Successful completion of the Marine Practical Training Programs and specific courses as prescribed for unlimited license program majors satisfies the prerequisites for U.S. Coast Guard licenses.
 Training certificates will only be issued to cadets who complete a U.S. Coast Guard approved academic program.
 This is consistent with academy approval letters issued by the U.S. Coast Guard which indicate that cadets are not entitled to the various endorsements approved under the program, unless the cadets "successfully completes the entire program."
-These include:
+These include, but are not limited to:

 - Basic Safety Training

 - Basic and Advanced Firefighting Training

 - USCG Lifeboat Endorsement

 - USCG Radar Observer Certification and ARPA

 - FCC and GMDSS Certification

-- STCW 2010 (Standards of Training Certification and Watch Keeping)
+- STCW 2017 (Standards of Training Certification and Watch Keeping)